Natchanan-Ko/BZT-in-Hybrid-Cloud-with-Decentralized-and-Dynamic-SSO-Identity-Management-System-Incorporating-SSI/README.md

 | `resource.json` | Static file defining accessible resources and access levels. |
 |------|-------------|

-We redirect these 3 file3 by using 👉 [https://ugrw5apgfh.execute-api.ap-southeast-2.amazonaws.com/extract] (already wxisting in code)
+We redirect these 3 file3 by using 👉 [https://ugrw5apgfh.execute-api.ap-southeast-2.amazonaws.com/extract] (already existing in code)

 | File | Description |
 |------|-------------|
 | `lambdafunction_authen.py` | Authenticates user sessions by verifying OTP, password, and fingerprint data from an S3 `logs.json` file. |
 |------|-------------|

-We redirect this file by using 👉 [https://ugrw5apgfh.execute-api.ap-southeast-2.amazonaws.com/verifyauthen] (already wxisting in code)
+We redirect this file by using 👉 [https://ugrw5apgfh.execute-api.ap-southeast-2.amazonaws.com/verifyauthen] (already existing in code)

 ---